eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 - ESC or Tab: In some cases, pressing the ESC key or the Tab key during startup may display a boot menu where you can select the USB drive.

 Keep in mind that the exact key and the process can vary, so it's recommended to check your computer's manual or look for on-screen prompts during startup.
 If you're still unsure, you can provide the make and model of your computer, [we can try to find it for you](#support).

+5. From the live OS or tool you installed on the USB stick, select to copy or clone from a local disk to another local disk.
+If you are using Clonezilla, there is also an option to extend the new partition to use all the available space.
+Enable that option.
+6. Wait for the cloning process to complete.
+This can take a few hours depending on the copying speed.
+7. Shut down the machine.
+8. Remove both SSDs.

+### Restarting your machine

+Once all the data is copied onto that larger SSD, plug that larger disk into your staking or node machine.
+Restart that machine and you should be good to go.

 ## Support